 For bookkeeping purposes, two parameters can be optionally specified: "headerLine" and/or "fileName".
 The added lines must start with # and a space.

-The first adds a line at the beginning of the returned file (preceded by # in the returned file), and the second adds the string to the file
+The first adds a line at the beginning of the returned file (if original tabular out; preceded by # in the returned file).
+The second adds the string to the file

 name of the returned file (spaces not recommended, punctuation ok if valid for a file name).
 If the fileName parameter is not present, the name of the returned file